Assumed Density Filtering and Smoothing with Neural Network Surrogate Models

 \section{Supplement to \S\ref{sec:lti-estimation}}

-We generated the dynamic system with the following parameters: \begin{itemize} \item State dimension: \( n_x = 5 \) \item Output dimension: \( n_y = 3 \) \item Input dimension: \( n_u = 1 \) \item \(A\) and \(B\) are in controllable canonical form with eigenvalues \( (0.9, 0.7, 0.5, 0.3, 0.1) \). \item \(H\) is a neural network with one hidden layer of 50 units and a \(\Phi\) activation, follow by another affine layer and a \(\Phi\) activation.
-The weights and biases are randomly initialized from normal distributions.
-In the first hidden layer, the weights and biases are scaled by ten times the inverse square root of the number of inputs In the second hidden layer, the weights are scaled by the inverse square root of the number of inputs and the biases are set to zero. \item Noise covariances: \begin{itemize} \item Process noise: \( Q = 10^{-3} I_{n_x} \) \item Measurement noise: \( R = 10^{-3} I_{n_y} \) \end{itemize} \end{itemize}
+We generated the dynamic system with the following parameters: \begin{itemize} \item State dimension: \( n_x = 5 \) \item Output dimension: \( n_y = 3 \) \item Input dimension: \( n_u = 1 \) \item \(A\) and \(B\) are in controllable canonical form with eigenvalues \( (0.9, 0.7, 0.5, 0.3, 0.1) \). \item \(H\) is a neural network with one hidden layer of 50 units and a \(\Phi\) activation, followed by a linear layer.
+The weights and biases are randomly initialized from normal distributions with default scaling.
+The second linear layer has zero weights and zero biases. \(H\) is trained to interpolate \(M=100\) random input-output pairs using the CoCoB optimizer for 10,000 steps. \item Noise covariances: \begin{itemize} \item Process noise: \( Q = 10^{-3} I_{n_x} \) \item Measurement noise: \( R = 10^{-3} I_{n_y} \) \end{itemize} \end{itemize}